It doesn’t matter what your reason is to search for vegan Christmas cookies.

 - 1/3 cup/30g + 2 tbs oats

 - 2 ripe bananas (look out for the single and very ripe, or bruised bananas.
-These are more likely to get thrown out because nobody wants them, so a great way to reduce food waste…)
+These are awesome for baking and will more likely get thrown out because nobody wants them, so a great way to reduce food waste…)

 - Use some vanilla extract* or cinnamon if you like more flavor